bmesbuildteamucla/bmesbuildteamucla.github.io/Workshops/Workshop 4 - Processing/README.md

   - Now, you can use Processing to control your Arduino

 #### Activity 4 - Programming your Arduino using Processing
-* Use Proceessing to control your Arduino and have it turn an LED on
+* Use Proceessing to control your Arduino:
+  - Turn on LEDs
+  - Flash LEDs
+  - Read in inputs

 * To do this, we need to learn about classes:
   - Classes are